-Lastly, you can choose to install fans with a lamp, or those without.
+Lastly, you can choose to install fans with a light kit, or those without.
 The amount of light you need in your house, as well as the power costs, will guide you into making your decision.

 In terms of elegance, ceiling fans are the most stylish fans, and that’s why they earn a 9.6 (editorial) star rating.
 See our best ceiling fan review to experience the various styles you can find.